iskyd/blog/_posts/2023-05-13-wasabi-julia-orm.md

 There are 3 main reasons why I decided to start this project few months ago:
 1. I dind't find any available library for Julia written with Domain Driven Design in mind.
 I always want to rely on my domain object.
 BTW I have found an amazing project that act as query DSL called [Octo.jl](https://github.com/wookay/Octo.jl).
 Another ORM that I've found is [SearchLight](https://github.com/GenieFramework/SearchLight.jl) as part of the GenieFramework
 2. I'm starting a new project and I want to build a microservices architecture using Julia.
-An ORM could help me reduce errors, don't rely on a specific database implementation and faster iteration.
-I want to be able to change backend database simply changing some environment variables.
+An ORM could help me reduce errors, don't rely on a specific database implementation and have faster iterations.
+I want to be able to change backend database by simply changing some environment variables.
 3. The crime level in Gotham has dropped so I found myself with a lot of free time and I want to have fun.

 **WASABI**